 No matter how well you manage your severe asthma, sometimes symptoms will get in the way.
 When you have lots of symptoms and very little energy, try to think of other ways you can still enjoy social events.

-- Stay in touch online through Skype and Facebook so you can chat and joke with people even if you’re at home
+Stay in touch with your friends and family by using social media, email, video conferencing or phone apps like Skype or FaceTime, so you can chat and joke with people even if you’re at home.

-- Talk to other people with severe asthma on our forum – it can help you to feel supported and meet new people who might understand just how you feel.
+Talk to other people with severe asthma on our HealthUnlocked forum – finding out how other people with severe asthma are managing can help you to feel less isolated and meet new people who might understand just how you feel.

 Next review due February 2022